oneryalcin/vllm-reranker/bench/README.md

 This produces a JSON payload with `cases`, each containing a query and mixed positive/negative documents.
 Adjust `--dataset` (e.g. `nq`, `trec-covid`, `fiqa`) and the limits as needed.
 For quick smoke tests, reduce `--limit` or `--top-k`.

+If the dataset is missing locally, the script automatically downloads it into `./beir/<dataset>` using the official BEIR host.

 ## 2. Measure throughput against the server

 ```bash